Adamant-im/AIPs/AIPS/aip-3.md

 created: 2018-05-19
 ---

-Storing sensitive and shared data in ADAMANT blockchain.
+Storing sensitive (encrypted) and shared (unencrypted) data in ADAMANT blockchain.

 ## Simple Summary
 Define ways of storing data in blockchain, so that different clients has understanding of how to handle it.